 Twitter, Facebook and WhatsApp is awash with fake supermarket vouchers purportedly from the likes of Aldi, Lidl, Tesco, Asda and Morrisons.
 We show you how to spot a fake, how to stay safe and also reveal some of the most common scams doing the rounds.

-We have warned loveMONEY readers about these scams many times over the past few years as these hoax voucher promotions have been popping up all over Facebook and Twitter as well as on WhatsApp, text and email.
+We have warned loveMONEY readers about these scams many times over the past few years as these hoax voucher promotions have popped up all over Facebook and Twitter as well as on WhatsApp, text and email.